Hopes dim for 18 workers trapped in Turkish mine

 Turkish media reported huge volumes of water had rushed into mine shafts.
 Hundreds of rescue workers were working to pump the water out but it continued to flow into the mine.

-The flood occurred around 3 p.m. local time (0900 ET) when workers were eating their lunch and the trapped miners were about 350 meters below ground, Kerim Pinarli, one of 16 miners who was able to escape, told NTV news channel.
+The flood occurred around 3 p.m. local time (1300 GMT) when workers were eating their lunch and the trapped miners were about 350 meters below ground, Kerim Pinarli, one of 16 miners who was able to escape, told NTV news channel.

 "We smelled gas and heard our friends below shout, 'There's gas, don't come!'
 We escaped by seconds," Pinarli said.